 Interestingly, one of the reasons why the BoP coup plot was unsuccessful was for much the same reason that the Iraq invasion in 2003 was an unmitigated disaster: like those involved in, and who supported, that monumental foreign policy miscalculation by the U.S., they believed the Cuban people would be grateful for being liberated from Fidel’s tyranny and rise up in arms against their oppressors.
 Of course history tells a different story.
 Assumption as they say, is the ”sum’ bitch-mother’ of all cock-ups, one that makes an all too recurring appearance in the U.S. foreign policy narrative.

 And from the firmly established facts on the one hand, to the most outlandish, ‘loony-toon’ conspiracy theories on the other regarding the events and circumstances surrounding — and people involved in — Kennedy’s assassination, few if any foreign countries come remotely close to having any more connections to that momentous event in U.S. history than does Cuba.
 For this reason alone, the country — and by extension Fidel Castro himself — will feature large in any future historical narrative.
-The very fact that so many of the BoP ‘alumni’ – Cubans, mafiosi and former CIA officers and/or contractors – reportedly went on to play significant roles in at least two other infamous, much written about events in U.S. history — the Kennedy assassination and the Watergate Scandal — underscores the myriad, byzantine links between all three of these key events, and Cuba’s role in the larger narrative.
+The very fact that so many of the BoP ‘alumni’ – Cubans, mafiosi and former CIA officers and/or private military contractors – reportedly went on to play significant roles in at least two other infamous, much written about events in U.S. history — the Kennedy assassination and the Watergate Scandal — underscores the myriad, byzantine links between all three of these key events, and Cuba’s role in the larger narrative.

 Love him or hate him, admire him or despise him then – the Comandante’s place in history is guaranteed, much more so I suspect than most of his critics and enemies, past and present, most of whom are likely to end up as mere footnotes by comparison.
 And as we have seen so many times throughout the Cold War narrative, every second fringe dwelling, insurgent Marxist/Leninist and/or AK-47 packing, left-wing leaning revolutionary wannabee in Latin America from the northern suburbs of Caracas to the southern tip of the South American continent — whether in power already or with aspirations in that respect — pulled out all stops to see if they might emulate the David and Goliath feat of their northern comrades and kick the ‘gringos’ where it really hurts.